open-policy-agent/opa/docs/book/how-do-i-write-policies.md

 Neither of those are true with `x = 7`.
 The rule `x = 7` will assign `x` to 7 if `x` is unbound, and it will compare `x` to 7 if `x` is already bound.
 Also, if there is a global variable named `x`, `x = 7` will compare that global value of `x` to 7.

 In short, use `:=` if you want assignment inside a rule.
-Much clearer for people reading the rule, and gives you what you want.

 ### Comparison